gdrosos/bloat-study-artifact/README.md

                 Inactive 123.00 94.59  6.86 48.15 94.02 96.51 98.59 99.92
 ```

-## RQ3: Root Causes (Section 3.3)
+### RQ3: Root Causes (Section 3.3)

-In this research question we manually classify
+In this research question, we manually classify
 the root causes of 50 bloated dependencies
 and report our results,
-as depicted on Figure 9.
+as depicted in Figure 9.

 To produce Figure 9, simply run: